Turn-by-turn navigation

 RouteStop

 .
-Note that the final destination cannot be skipped. - The user wants to skip a charging station by doing a soft avoid.
-This means the
+Note: The final destination cannot be skipped. - Skipping a charging station using soft avoid.
+In this case, the

 RoutePlanner